pawelblaszczyk5/old-rr-sandbox/notes.md

 - Expenses
   - Tracking - that's the simple part, basically a CRUD for a single expense that'll be added to the database.
 It'll be a bit like an event sourcing, but I'm fine with updating past records due to my architecture with synced/local data.
 Consider stuff like grouping multiple expenses together (this could work like Notion's pages grouping - actually ChatGPT made me realize that Notion is more of a parenting system, maybe I want both?
 Parenting for splitting receipt and grouping for multiple related e.g. all expenses from single trip), currency (I probably want to start with one default currency for workspace), tagging/category (should tags and categories be separate stuff?
 Categories would be a single select mandatory and tags more custom and multiple allowed), merchant
   - Querying - that's the complicated part.
 I want this to be super flexible - I really like how Notion handles databases.
 I have one view which is just default log of everything but I can create multiple views with saved/persisted queries.
 Example querying/filtering - date/time, value, category/tag, name, description, merchant, by parent
-  - Attachments - stuff like receipts and invoices could be attached to expense
+  - Attachments - stuff like receipts and invoices could be attached to expense (maybe after the MVP)
 - Realtime optimized sync and offline working
   - Replicache integration - self-explanatory
   - Prefetching/preloading - I want a lot of code to be loaded initially so every subsequent action is snappy.
 I still can make this lazy so user won't pay the cost - it'll just be loaded in the background after initial load happens